nsip/nias3/README.md

 This function fetches the first 5 records from a SchoolInfos endpoint on the [HITS Server](http://hits.nsip.edu.au), and ingests them into the Hexastore.

-Performing the initial handshake to obtain authentication for the SIF endpoing (the access token in this instance) is outside the scope of this module.
+Performing the initial handshake to obtain authentication for the SIF endpoint (the access token in this instance) is outside the scope of this module.

 ### File watcher